Active Learning of Fractional-Order Viscoelastic Model Parameters for Realistic Haptic Rendering: Discussion

 \subsection{Hypothesis~1}

-As illustrated in Figure~\ref{fig:RMSE}, NRMSE between the current best predicted parameter and the final best predicted parameter decreases significantly during the first 15 trials.
-The median NRMSE curve indicates a clear downward trend, showing that the algorithm progressively identified and refined a promising region of the parameter space as the trials progressed.
-Additionally, IQR starts to converge after about 20 trials, suggesting increasing consistency across participants, as they converged towards a region with high perceived realism.
-Complementary evidence in Figure~\ref{fig:Cumulative} presents how the median number of parameter sets evaluated as \emph{close} to the reference increased across trials.
-The median trend in Figure~\ref{fig:Cumulative} indicates that participants encountered perceptually similar renderings more frequently as the optimization progressed.

-The median trends in Figures~\ref{fig:RMSE} and~\ref{fig:Cumulative} indicate that the last 5 trials were dominantly used to fine-tune parameters within an already identified promising region.
-This behavior reflects the expected exploration–exploitation behavior of the HiL optimization, in which the algorithm naturally focuses the sampling around regions of high predicted perceived realism, after sufficient information about the search space has been gathered.
-Furthermore, these trends suggest that the GP models of most participants converged to an optimal or near-optimal region within 25 trials, in accordance with earlier HiL Bayesian optimization studies~\cite{Catkin2023, Tolasa2024}.
-Therefore, 25 trials provided an appropriate balance between searching the parameter space and inducing fatigue in participants.
+As illustrated in Figures~\ref{fig:RMSE}(a) and~(b), NRMSE between the current best predicted parameter and the final best predicted parameter decreases significantly during the first 15~trials, while the median number of parameter sets evaluated as \emph{close} to the reference increases across trials.
+These complementary trends indicate that the algorithm progressively identified and refined a promising region of the parameter space with high perceived realism.
+Additionally, IQRs start to converge after about 20~trials, suggesting increasing consistency across participants as they converged towards regions with high perceived realism.
+The median trend in Figures~\ref{fig:RMSE}(a) and~\ref{fig:RMSE}(b) also indicates that the last 5~trials were dominantly used to fine-tune parameters within an already identified promising region.
+This behavior reflects the expected exploration-exploitation behavior of the HiL optimization.
+Overall, these trends suggest that the GP models of most participants converged to an optimal or near-optimal region within 25~trials, consistent with earlier HiL Bayesian optimization studies~\cite{Catkin2023, Tolasa2024}, and that 25~trials provided an appropriate balance between searching the parameter space and inducing fatigue in participants.